|Crusader : Stanton II|

 Part of the Imperial Cartography Center, this research station is categorized as a Deep Space Scanning and AstroGraphical Station, one of the many turn-key facilities the UEE places in systems to casually sweep for jump points.
 Players likely know it as the workplace of the mission-giver, Junior Cartographer Tessa Bannister.
 This station along with Bannister and her quest line was removed from the game in Alpha 3.0, but the devs have confirmed its eventual return.

 Crusader, along with its moons, were implemented with the first launch of the Persistent Universe, Alpha 2.0.
 From that point on, these celestial bodies were only placeholder objects in the Persistent Universe, and were inaccessible to players.
 It wasn't until version 3.0 when the Planetary Tech was implemented that the moons would be replaced by traversable versions.
-However, the gas giant Crusader was never replaced and still inaccessible.
-An accessible version, along with the landing zone Orison is scheduled for Star Citizen Alpha 3.9.0.
+However, the gas giant Crusader was never replaced and remained inaccessible until Alpha 3.14 was released.
+This patch saw the release of Planetary volumetric clouds, which allowed them to create the 'new' Crusader, and also included the Orison landing zone situated within the clouds.
+In the succeeding patch of Alpha 3.15, Port Olisar also started to orbit the planet, finally unlocking it from its fixed position in the system.